ardent-development/Clicker/README.txt

 input for the next iteration.

 The program works flawlessly on negative and complex numbers.
-It can operate on entire lists or matrices on a per-iteration basis.
+It can operate on entire lists or matrices.
+It can also be automated, running many iterations internally, and returning the last value.
 It has been tested on many hundreds of inputs, and produces expected results every single time.

 In summary, this program is one of the only and best dedicated recursive function executors for any calculator out there.
 It is a stair step towards